-Los Angeles International Airport (LAX) is the sixth busiest airport in the world and third in the United States, offering more than 600 daily flights to 91 domestic cities and more than 1,000 weekly nonstop flights to 58 cities in 32 countries on nearly 75 air carriers.
-It ranks 13th in the world in air cargo tonnage processed.
+Los Angeles International Airport (LAX) is the sixth busiest airport in the world and third busiest in the United States, offering 680 daily flights to 96 domestic cities and 930 weekly nonstop flights to 59 cities in 30 countries on 63 commercial air carriers.
+It ranks 14th in the world and fifth in the U.S. in air cargo tonnage processed.

 A $4.11-billion capital improvement program is underway at LAX, generating nearly 40,000 local jobs.
-The program’s centerpiece is the $1.5-billion Bradley West Project with new gates for latest-generation aircraft; new concourses and seating areas; new retail and food-and-beverage offerings reflecting Los Angeles’ cuisine and culture; and expanded areas for more efficient security screening, immigration and customs processing.
-There also are several major airfield and facility projects, including a new Central Utility Plant, new taxiways and taxi lanes, and multi-million-dollar renovations – undertaken by both LAWA and the airlines – to other terminals.
+The program’s centerpiece is the $1.7-billion New Tom Bradley International Terminal Project with new gates for latest-generation aircraft; new concourses and seating areas; new retail and food-and-beverage offerings reflecting Los Angeles’ cuisine and culture; and expanded areas for more efficient passenger and checked-luggage security screening, and immigration and customs processing.
+There also are several major airfield and facility projects, including a replacement Central Utility Plant, new taxiways and taxi lanes, and multi-million-dollar renovations to other terminals undertaken by both LAWA and the airlines.

 Originally known as Mines Field, the LAX site has been used as a general aviation field since 1928.
 During World War II, it was used for military flights.
 Commercial airline service started in December 1946.
 The present terminal complex was constructed in 1961.
 In the early 1980s, LAX added domestic and international terminals and a second-level roadway.